About the ACED toolkit

 • the tasks related to working conditions required to do the job (called “environmental and organizational demands”).

-The JDAPT helps the user to identify the parts of a job that may be difficult (or may already be difficult) due to an episodic health condition or conditions.
+The JDAPT helps the user to identify the parts of a job that may be difficult due to an episodic health condition or conditions.
 Once these have been identified, the JDAPT will suggest a variety of strategies, supports and workplace accommodations tailored to the user's needs.
 As such, the JDAPT can help workers with episodic health conditions and the workplace parties who support them understand if supports or change may be needed at work and, if so, what kind of support or changes would help those with episodic health conditions work comfortably, safely and productively.

 Access the JDAPT